mia-katrin/attractors/README.md

 The models are uploaded in the "model" folder.
 These are the models used for our experiments.

-The folder "paper" includes the tex files for the intial submission.
+The folder "paper" includes the tex files for the submission.